Your questions, answered

 At the very least, we would like our memebrs to review/merge pull requests, fix critical bugs and make releases.
 Past that, the level of involvement is up to the maintainer(s) of each project, and obviously the more the better, but the explicit stated goal of Code Shelter is to allow popular projects to continue to live and evolve.

 What counts as "popular"?

 We don't know yet.
-For now, we're letting the maintainers themselves decide which projects they want to work on, which will probably be influenced by how widely used a project is.
-However, maybe one of the maintainers is using a particular obscure library that has been struggling and they have a vested interest in its development, and they choose that.
+For now, we're letting the members themselves decide which projects they want to work on, which will probably be influenced by how widely used a project is.
+However, maybe one of the members is using a particular obscure library that has been struggling and they have a vested interest in its development, and they choose that.
 It's up to them.